I will show you how to get your 1st $550 annual fee waived in my Ultimate Military Credit Cards course

-horrible debt slavery student loans and often requires a cosigner on their loans.
+horrible debt slavery student loans and often requires a cosigner on their loans, as high school students usually do not have a credit score or credit history.

 Why Remove a Cosigner from a Loan